Vapor Barriers in Concrete Foundations

 If you lay the barrier directly over the gravel base, it may be more difficult to lay the concrete.
 The plastic blocks water from settling out of the concrete.
 Instead, add a layer of sand over the barrier.
 To further help block water, you may also need to add drains, waterproof wall coatings and possibly a sump pump during construction of the concrete slab.

 Avoid putting vapor barriers inside concrete basement walls.
 They can trap interior moisture in the wall cavity.
 The sealed-in moisture can potentially promote mold on the framing, insulation and drywall.

 Instead, use rigid foam insulation, which separates wood framing or flooring from wet concrete and rot.
 However, it is still semi-permeable, allowing moisture to escape.

 Also, finish a basement with latex-based paint, which doesn't block moisture.
 Over a concrete foundation, use a thick plywood subfloor and wood or cork flooring.
 Vinyl traps moisture, and damp carpets can harbor mold.

 A vapor barrier may also be useful if you have to pour concrete when the temperature is cold.
 Of course, the middle of winter is not the ideal time to pour concrete, but if you have to pour concrete in cold weather, at least try to keep the concrete from freezing.
 Cover the slab with a vapor barrier, then spread some insulation on top (such as a few inches of straw or hay).

 Vapor barriers are an important part of concrete construction, but they must be chosen and installed carefully.

 When planning concrete projects, you may be tempted to try the work yourself.
 Find out whether it's something you can handle or whether you're better off hiring a professional.
-The situation may depend on what type of foundation you have.
+The situation often depends on what type of foundation you have.